-- 100% attendance is required for clinical clerkships. - All SCNM attendance policies and procedures are to be followed at the Medical Center, extended sites, and any elective sites. - Missing a clinical clerkship due to illness, a family emergency, or other extenuating circumstances may be considered an excused absence at the discretion of the supervising physician. - Make-up rotations must be coordinated with the permission of the supervising faculty.
-All absences must be completed by the end of the following break week. - Unexcused absences require the student to make-up double the number of hours originally missed.
+100% attendance is required for clinical clerkships.

+All SCNM attendance policies and procedures are to be followed at the Medical Center, extended sites, and any elective sites.

+Missing a clinical clerkship due to illness, a family emergency, or other extenuating circumstances may be considered an excused absence at the discretion of the Dean of Students.

+Make-up rotations must be coordinated with the permission of the supervising faculty.
+All make-up rotations must be completed by the end of the quarter unless a grade of Incomplete is granted for the clinical rotation.

+Unexcused absences require the student to make-up double the number of hours originally missed.
 They may also result in failure of the clerkship.
 Refer to the complete attendance policy outlined in the Clinical Handbook.